CMCuritiba/extranet-cmc/docs/source/index.md

 (user-manual-label)=

-# Manual do Usuário
+# Manual do usuário

-Este é o manual do usuário do Volto da DTIC da CMC traduzido do manual do Volto, o frontend do Plone 6.
+Este é o manual do usuário do Volto da [^DTIC] da [^CMC] traduzido do manual do Volto, o frontend do Plone 6.

 ```{toctree}
 :maxdepth: 1